fmohr/lcdb/README.md

 pip install lcdb
 ```

-To use the database, you can clone this repository and start from off the folder in which

 ## Getting a Learning Curve
 By default, you receive the learning curve for accuracy (see below for other metrics).